 Does Clanker Cloud store my AWS credentials anywhere?

-No. Clanker Cloud reads credentials from your local credential chain — ~/.aws/credentials, environment variables, or the AWS SDK credential provider chain — the same sources used by the AWS CLI and other local tools.
-Credentials are never transmitted to Clanker's infrastructure.
+In the normal desktop provider workflow, Clanker Cloud reads credentials from your local credential chain — ~/.aws/credentials, environment variables, or the AWS SDK credential provider chain — the same sources used by the AWS CLI and other local tools.
+Raw cloud credentials are not transmitted to Clanker's infrastructure.
+This does not mean that selected results or other hosted-feature data remain local.

 What happens to my AI model API keys?